SDN Logo

 What was the most difficult question?

-Students said most difficult question asked at University of Ottawa Faculty of Medicine discussed a wide range of topics including leadership, dealing with rejection, human cloning, ethics of euthanasia, and reasons for choosing to be a doctor over other healthcare professions.
-Some respondents mentioned an MMI format with challenging ethical questions and follow-up scenarios, indicating possible nondisclosure agreements due to the nature of the interview process.
+Students said most difficult question asked at University of Ottawa Faculty of Medicine discussed a range of topics including leadership, human cloning, ethical dilemmas like euthanasia, and reasons for choosing medicine over other professions like nursing or physiotherapy.
+Additionally, some respondents mentioned encountering challenging follow-up questions and discussions on ethical scenarios, hinting at a Multiple Mini Interview (MMI) format where nondisclosure agreements may have been in place.

 How long was the interview?